SIDRA Model Features Summary

 Read a summary of the powerful SIDRA Model features in Version 9.

-The SIDRA INTERSECTION network model is a culmination of 40 years of research and development (20 years at the Australian Road Research Board and now 20 years at SIDRA SOLUTIONS).
+The SIDRA INTERSECTION network model is a culmination of 40 years of research and development - 20 years at the Australian Road Research Board and more than 20 years at SIDRA SOLUTIONS.

 Refer to over 100 research papers and reports on our Publications Page.

 Dr Rahmi Akçelik also publishes his work on ResearchGate.
-His research papers and reports on ResearchGate enjoyed approximately 65,000 reads and 2,400 citations in six years.
+His research papers and reports on ResearchGate enjoyed approximately 85,000 reads and about 2,600 citations in eight years.

 The Highway Capacity Manual (HCM) Setup in SIDRA INTERSECTION with options for US Customary and Metric units complements the HCM as a lane-based intersection and network analysis tool.
 Unlike other software packages, the SIDRA HCM Setup does not claim to be a simple replication of the HCM procedures.
-Instead, it offers various extensions on the capabilities HCM offers.
+Instead, it complements the HCM by providing various extensions on the capabilities HCM offers.

 SIDRA capacity and performance models are generally compatible with the HCM models in their basic structures and principles.
 In the HCM Setup, model parameters are calibrated using the HCM defaults.